 Erb’s palsy, or Erb-Duchenne palsy, impacts one to two out of every thousand infants born each year in the United States.
 It is the effect of a birth injury caused by a stretching or tearing of the brachial plexus, the system of nerves from the spinal cord to the arms and hands.
 A child with Erb’s palsy may be unable to move his or her arm, partially or totally, or may be able to just move his or her fingers.

-Our dedicated medical malpractice attorneys help families of children with Erb’s palsy obtain fair compensation due to medical negligence that may have caused the injury.
+Our dedicated birth injury attorneys help families of children with Erb’s palsy obtain fair compensation due to medical negligence that may have caused the injury.
 We have a significant amount of experience making parties responsible for these injuries accountable, so that families and children will be better able to cope with the injuries and their life-long effects.

 Newborns can sustain brachial plexus injuries when there are problems during birth, such as a breech presentation or prolonged labor.
 Additionally, if an infant’s shoulders get wedged within the birth canal, there is an increased risk of brachial plexus palsy.
 Beyond these common causes, the brachial plexus can also be injured when the infant is larger than normal (more than nine pounds at full-term) or when a healthcare provider (a doctor, midwife, or nurse) pulls the baby from the birth canal with too much force.